Baku pogrom: Eyewitness testimonies

+Kasparov later wrote that it was "coordinated by local leaders with Soviet acquiescence."

 Baku massacre survivor Emma Bagdasarova (currently US citizen) gave the following account:

 When the beatings began, my cousin was beaten on a tram.
 They tied his both hands to the railings and began to beat.
 When he called us, we came home, he was half dead...
 He was all bandaged.
 The police did nothing, as I knew they were even helping with the beating...
 Soon we got a call and were told that they would come to kill us at night.

 In the words of another survivor Roald Reshetnikov:

 The train was stopped for a long time, and those from the National Front used to throw out things all around... they seized the bags from the Armenians, opened suitcases, spread things on the platform.
 Children were crying, some were with the blood on their faces, things were all around the platform...
 And when I walked a little bit further along the platform suddenly I heard a wild scream.
 Then I was told, as I hadn't seen it myself, there was a woman literally ripped in half...